 AFEdemy works on the following aspects of age-friendly environments:

-- Development of indicators, guidelines and standards;
+- Database of indicators, guidelines and standards;

 - Involvement of target groups in policy making, like older people, shops, urban planners, people with different cultural backgrounds, people with disabilities and impairments;

 - Age- and dementia-friendly environments;